EugenioMoro/eugeniomoro.github.io/_posts/2025-03-01-gsm-voice-codec.md

 ```
 osmo-gapk -i voice.pcm -f rawpcm-s16le -g racal-hr -o voice.hr
 ```
-`voice.hr` is 72.8 kbytes, giving us a bitrate of 5.6 kbps - exactly what we were expecting!
+`voice.hr` is 72.8 kbytes, giving us a bitrate of 5.6 kbps—exactly what we were expecting!

 Unfortunately VLC can't reproduce Half Rate files.
 We have to decode it back into PCM using `GAPK`:
 ```